Wildlife Rehabilitation Center

 Animal Rescue Advice

 When an animal is injured, in danger, cold, dehydrated, or becoming weak, something needs to be done.
 An animal needs to be in the care of an experienced rehabilitator or veterinarian.
-Before handling or transporting wildlife please contact us at 336.879.7644 so a trained volunteer wildlife rehabilitator can advise you how to proceed.
+Before handling or transporting wildlife, please contact us at 336.879.7644 so a trained volunteer wildlife rehabilitator can advise you on how to proceed.

 The Wildlife Rehabilitation Center relies on the public to transport wildlife in need to the center.
 If you have been advised that the animal you have called about needs to be rescued, the information below may be of help.